-19a Both of these countries have been traditional enemies of Israel and will be more so in the tribulation period.
+19a In contrasty with Israel and Jerusalem in the Millennium, Egypt and Edom will be judged and made desolate.
+Both of these countries have been traditional enemies of Israel and will be more so in the tribulation period.
 They will see the attacks on Israel by the Antichrist as an excuse to settle some old scores and take advantage of her tribulational sufferings, so both Egypt and the Edomites (the modern-day Palestinians and Arabs) will ally themselves with the Antichrist and be active and willing partners in his program of genocide.
 The book of Obadiah gives a good example on the persecutions of the Edomites against Israel and how God will judge them for that.